The teachings of the Divine Principle are used as a means of controlling people.

 The Mary Magdalene as the wife of Jesus narrative has massive implications for the entire Unification Theology that was later put together.
 Wolli Wonbon, long kept hidden, reveals the lie.

-The purpose of the DP is not to educate, but to manipulate.
+The purpose of the Divine Principle is not to educate, but to manipulate.
 This is done through the emotions.

 How does the DP work on a person’s emotions to subvert them?